Chapter 05.03 - Audit and Compliance Services

 6. Reviewing specific operations at the request of the Audit and Finance Committee or management, as appropriate;

-7. Monitoring and evaluating the effectiveness of the university’s risk management processes;
+7. Monitoring and evaluating the effectiveness of the university’s risk management processes, including the identification and management of risks impacting the achievement of strategic objectives;

 8. Serving as liaison for coordination of all external audit activities.
 The chief finance officer and the administrative vice chancellors are responsible for notifying the chief audit executive of all external audit engagements scheduled or taking place at their respective university.
 The chief audit executive shall have the discretion to determine the authority of the external auditors to conduct the audit, advise the auditor and auditees on the conduct of the audit, facilitate the audit if the chief audit executive considers it appropriate, and report on the status of the audit to the Audit and Finance Committee;

-9. Assisting in fraud and theft assessment at the request of legal counsel and senior management.
+9. Assisting in fraud and theft assessment at the request of the Office of General Counsel and senior management.
 The chief audit executive shall provide support for such reviews under the direction of legal counsel; and

-10. Providing staff guidance to university staff and managers on matters relating to audits and internal control functions.
+10. Providing staff guidance to university staff and managers on matters relating to audits, internal control functions, and risk identification; and

-B. The scope of institutional compliance is to enhance a culture within the university that promotes prevention, detection, and resolution of instances of noncompliance with federal and state laws, regulations, the university policy and other requirements.
-This scope includes to:
+B. The scope of institutional compliance is to enhance a culture within the university that promotes prevention, detection, and resolution of instances of noncompliance with federal and state laws, regulations, university policy and other requirements.
+This scope includes:

 1. Collaborate with distributed compliance partners and management to support the compliance and ethics culture;